Need a TIFF converter?

 To convert a picture in JPG, PNG, or BMP format to TIFF, click Images and choose TIFF.
 If you’ve uploaded TIFF files and want to save them in another format, choose the target format from the same list.

-Start the Conversion
+Step 4.
+Start the conversion

 Click the Folder icon to specify the destination folder and click Convert.
 Once the conversion is complete, the output folder will open automatically.

-TIFF vs. JPEG vs. PNG Comparison
+TIFF vs. JPEG vs. PNG comparison

 JPEG vs. TIFF vs. PNG: which one is best?
 TIFF and PNG are lossless formats, so the images can retain high quality.
 However, files may be very large and take up a lot of disk space.
 JPEG is one of the most widely used image formats.
 Even though JPEG uses lossy compression, the quality of the pictures is still fairly good.
 So if you want to save disk space, choose JPEG.
 Additionally, this format is supported by almost all devices, so you shouldn’t have any problems opening JPEG files.